SpencerBrown/SpencerBrown.github.io/_posts/2016-02-15-osx-linux-dual-boot.md

 ## Clean install El Capitan

 This step is optional, but recommended, to start the life of your dual boot system with a clean OS X install.

-Credit goes to [Mashable](http://mashable.com/2015/10/01/clean-install-os-x-el-capitan) who created a good guide, which I Have distilled to the following steps.

 #### Create El Capitan installation USB flash drive